chris2511/xca/doc/rst/revocationlist.rst

 They get automatically updated when importing a CRL of this CA or by manually revoking an issued certificate.
-The Manage revocations dialog is accessible by the CA submenu of the ontext menu of the CA.
+The Manage revocations dialog is accessible by the CA submenu of the context menu of the CA.
 Entries can be added, deleted and modified.

 .. index:: crlrevocation (crlrevocation)